 Recreation co-ordinators may do some or all of the following:

-- plan and co-ordinate recreation events, competitions and holiday programmes
+- plan and co-ordinate recreation programmes and events, social sports, competitions, and before-school, after-school and school holiday programmes

-- work with the community to discuss and develop recreation projects
+- work with the community to design and develop recreation projects

 - prepare budgets and write reports and proposals

 - hire, train and supervise volunteers and staff

 - advise councils and commissions on recreation planning and policies

 - advise and assist community groups to develop recreation programmes and events.

 Recreation co-ordinators need to have: